danielhoherd/pre-commit-hooks/README.md

 # Credits

-- Some hooks here were originally taken from <https://github.com/Lucas-C/pre-commit-hooks/>
+- Some hooks here were originally taken from <https://github.com/Lucas-C/pre-commit-hooks/> (MIT License)

 # License

-pre-commit-hooks licensed under the [MIT License](LICENSE).
+danielhoherd/pre-commit-hooks is licensed under the [MIT License](LICENSE).